 Download the PCB layout, then print it on an A4 page.
 Please check the PCB size while printing, it should be the same as mentioned.

 - 10k Potentiometer (1no)

 - 1N5408 Diodes (5no)

 - 12V SPDT Relay (for 6V use 5V relay)

 Tutorial Video for Auto Cut-Off Charger

 In the tutorial video, I have shown all the steps to make the Auto Cut-Off Battery charger circuit.
-So please watch the video for better understanding.
+So please watch the video for a better understanding.

 How to Make the Automatic Battery Charger PCB

 Steps for making the Automatic Battery Charger circuit on PCB

 - Print the PCB Layout and stick it on Acrylic sheet or cardboard